Begin Certification

 The ABA has established certain training requirements for a candidate to enter the ABA examination system.
 The following outlines permissible absences that will not result in delay in a candidate being eligible to enter the examination system:

 For absences in excess of those described above, the ABA will require lengthening the total training time to compensate for the additional absences from training.
-The additional training days required will be equal to the total number of working days missed beyond (1) the 80 working days allowed during the CB-CA3 years; and (2) the additional 40 working days if approved by the ABA.
+The additional training days required will be equal to the total number of working days missed beyond (1) the 80 working days allowed during the twelve months of fundamental clinical skills through CA3 years; and (2) the additional 40 working days, if approved by the ABA.

 Residents who have their residency extended may take the summer ADVANCED Examination if they complete all requirements by Sept.
 30 of the same year.
 They may take the winter ADVANCED Examination if they complete all requirements by March 30 of the same year.